 A great way to try out games you might want to buy is play them online.
 There are some great sites (often free) where you can either play ‘live’ or turn by turn over a longer period.
 I’ll list my favourites here, with some of the games they have.

 - My board game reviews

 Note: I’m not saying it isn’t, just that it doesn’t have to be.
-I play with lots of different people and believe me, sometimes it’s nerdy as hell – but others it’s anything but; two couples sitting around a table, drinking nice wine and chatting about what’s going on in the world isn’t automatically made geeky by putting a board game on the table (unless it’s something such as Battlestar Galactica, naturally).
+I play with lots of different people and believe me, sometimes it’s nerdy as hell – but others it’s anything but.
+Two couples sitting around a table, drinking wine and chatting about what’s going on in the world isn’t automatically made geeky by putting a board game on the table.